sammysamsamsama/ghibli-world/Campaign World.md

 ##### Language

 - Riven largely speak Riven, though traveling merchants and wealthy and educated people tend to be at least literate in one or more other languages.
 The language, like the nation, is focused on wealth, so the worth of a noun, monetary or otherwise, is built into the way they are said, just like verb tenses are in English.
-  - Riven is an agglutinative subject-object-verb language, and its words tend to be one to three syllables.
+  - Riven is an agglutinative verb-subject-object language, and its words tend to be one to three syllables.
   - It’s written either of two ways, logographic or phonetic scripts.
 The logograms depict a wide variety of images, similar to hieroglyphs.
 The phonetic script looks like a long and decorated line of ink, such as tibetan or arabic scripts.
 Both are written with quill, or carved into clay or stone.

 ##### Stereotypes